Last Updated on June 28, 2023

 But waiting for government action may not be an appealing option for some leaders.
 For those seeking more immediate solutions to today’s long-term care workforce issues, it may be time to seek out the assistance of a healthcare managed services provider (MSP).

 > White Paper: Amid proposed staffing mandates, learn more upcoming challenges and strategies for long-term care facilities in the current climate

 How to Maintain Safe Staffing Levels in Long-Term Care

-Healthcare MSPs offer employers the chance to combine all the separate pieces of their workforce management process into one efficient, easy-to-manage line item.
-Handling everything from sourcing and hiring employee to more complex tasks like payroll services, vendor management, IC compliance, resource planning, and more, healthcare MSP can help free up room in the labor budget and enable organizations to do more with less.
+Nursing home leaders can expect more changes as the crisis develops.
+However, Healthcare MSPs offer employers the chance to combine all the separate pieces of their workforce management process into one efficient, easy-to-manage line item.
+A healthcare MSP partner handles everything from sourcing and hiring employees.
+This also includes to more complex tasks like payroll services, vendor management, IC compliance, resource planning, and more.

-Healthcare MSPs can also help employers gain more efficiency from current staff with workflow improvements.
+In addition, healthcare MSPs can also help employers gain more efficiency from current staff with workflow improvements.
 They can help facilities adapt to new technology and regulatory requirements, and better meet the needs and preferences of residents.
-In the process, they may even help improve an organization’s long-term prospects with better outcomes and more referral opportunities.
+In the process, they may even help improve an organization’s long-term prospects with better patient experience, outcomes, and satisfaction.

-Full disclosure: CareerStaff is a leading healthcare MSP specializing in delivering the kind of nimble workforce solutions that drive efficiency and value for healthcare organizations of all sizes.
+CareerStaff is a leading healthcare MSP provider specializing in delivering the kind of nimble workforce solutions.
+Our solutions drive efficiency and value for healthcare organizations of all sizes.
 Offering decades of industry experience and a nationwide network of clinical professionals, we’re standing by to put healthcare MSP to work for your organization.
 Contact us here to learn more or get started today.